MZimmermann-coder/SkinDetect_v2/README.md

 We made the SkinDetect app completely free so that anyone, regardless of income, could use it.
 The only requirement is that you have a smartphone capable of running this app and a lens attachment for your camera.
-All devices with Android 4.1 (and above) or iOS 11 (and above) are supported.
+All devices with Android 4.4 (and above) or iOS 11 (and above) are supported.

 ## Privacy protection

 As this app handles sensitive information about your health, we put a great emphasis on the protection of your data.
 That's why we implemented a "privacy by design" model.
 By default, no data from your skin lesion scans is saved.
 Not locally nor in the cloud.
 However, if you wish to save a diagnosis, it is possible to do so.
-The scan will then be saved locally on your device.
+The scan will then be encrypted and saved locally on your device.
+On Apple devices, KeyChain is used for the encryption.
+On Android devices, AES is used with the AES secret key being encrypted with RSA and stored in your Keystore.

 ## SkinDetects AI